-- Childlink Adoption Society, formerly Church Adoption Society (Please note this is not the Church of England Children's Society)
+- Childlink Adoption Society, formerly Church Adoption Society

+(Please note this is not the Church of England Children's Society)

 - Church of the Latter Day Saints

 - Oxford Diocesan Council for Moral Welfare

 - Oxford Diocesan Council for Social Work

 - PACT (Parents And Children Together)

-Services for birth families
+Support for birth relatives

-Birth Family Matters is a new service within the adoption team at PACT.
-The service is provided to birth relatives within the Aspire Adoption Services area.
+Birth Relative Service is a new service within the adoption team at PACT.
+The service is provided to birth relatives within the Buckinghamshire area.
 The service provides advice, counselling and support to the birth relatives of children who are adopted, or when there may become a plan of adoption.